 2.

-'Worse' does not need 'more' before it; this is a common mistake.
+'Worse' does not need 'more' in front, it's a common mistake.

-Incorrect order and improper use of 'more' before 'worse'.
+Incorrect order and improper use of 'more' in front of 'worse'.

 3.

-'Older' should not have 'more' before it; it is an irregular comparative.
+'Older' should not have 'more' in front, it is an irregular comparative.

-Incomplete phrase and incorrect use of 'older' without a comparative complement.
+Incomplete sentence and incorrect use of 'older' without a comparative complement.

 4.

-'Smaller' should not have 'more' before it; it is an irregular comparative.
+'Smaller' should not have 'more' in front, it is an irregular comparative.

 In this context, 'smaller than' is incorrect without an explicit comparison.

-This lesson focuses on irregular comparatives in Spanish, which are adjectives used to compare qualities such as quality, size, or age without adding the words "más" (more) or "menos" (less) before them.
+This lesson focuses on four essential irregular comparatives in Spanish: mejor, peor, mayor, and menor.
+These adjectives help compare qualities such as quality, size, or age without needing "más" or "menos" before them.

-• These comparatives are irregular because they do not need the words "más" or "menos" before them, unlike regular comparatives.
+• These comparatives do not require "más" (more) or "menos" (less) before them.

 Comparison with English